robole/artifice/readme.md

     n.
     Something contrived or made up to achieve an end, especially by deceiving; a stratagem or ruse: synonym: wile.

-This is home to some art experiments to improve my web dev trickery.
+This is home to (art) experiments to improve my web dev trickery.

 The starting point is likely to be an artwork or graphic design.